pooranjoyb/Covid-App/README.md

 # COVID-19 Tracker App

-A desktop application to track the latest COVID-19 information using Python and KivyMD, and RapidAPI for fetching information.
+A desktop application to track the latest COVID-19 information using Python, KivyMD and RapidAPI for fetching information.

 ## This project is under DWOC'2023